How To Buy Websites For A Profit In These Tricky Times

 Just like the share market when things get bad, real bad, good and wonderful website assets are being panic sold off for instant cash.
 And when you see people panic selling on the share market you know things are getting bad and sure enough you will start to see the same thing happening in the buying and selling website marketplace.
 Although there is usually a lag with distressed website sales, distressed real estate sales and distressed business sales because the share market is a leading indicator so it usually bottoms first.

-BUT, like we talked about in last weeks webinar if you have a long term strategy it is in times like this you can really set yourself up for the future, yes fortunes are still made in recessions because good assets become cheap as people sell up for cash.
+BUT, if you have a long term strategy it is in times like this you can really set yourself up for the future, yes fortunes are still made in recessions because good assets become cheap as people sell up for cash.

-I follow the share market closely, not just because I am an investor but also because it’s a useful indicator of what happening out there in the economy.
+I follow the share market closely, not just because I am an investor but also because it can be a useful indicator of what happening out there in the economy.

 Monday’s close on the S&P500 was the lowest in 3 years.
 That brought the damage from the Corona selloff to 34%.
 All taking place in less than a month’s worth of trading days.
 Tuesday saw the major indices rally 9-11%.
 This morning up again 1-2%